 - Rice: Press 2 tablespoons of warm sushi rice onto the left third.

-- Fill: Add a spoonful of spicy kani salad, a few cucumber matchsticks, and a pinch of tempura crumbs.
+- Fill: Add a spoonful of kani salad, a few cucumber matchsticks, and a pinch of tempura crumbs.

 - Roll: Fold the bottom left corner over the filling, roll into a cone, then seal the tip with a grain of rice or drop of water.
-Top with extra topiko (or scallions maybe?) and enjoy right away.
+Top with extra topiko (or scallions!) and enjoy fresh.
+You want to eat these shortly after assembling so the seaweed stays crispy!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
 We love seeing what you’re up to in the kitchen!